9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ### What promises does par make?

 The `par` function does not actually promise to evaluate an expression in parallel with another.
-Instead, it undertakes to do so if it \"makes sense\".
+Instead, it undertakes to do so if it "makes sense".
 This wishy-washy non-promise is actually more useful than a guarantee to always evaluate an expression in parallel.
 It gives the runtime system the freedom to act intelligently when it encounters a use of `par`.

 For instance, the runtime could decide that an expression is too cheap to be worth evaluating in parallel.
-Or it might notice that all cores are currently busy, so that \"sparking\" a new parallel evaluation will lead to there being more runnable threads than there are cores available to execute them.
+Or it might notice that all cores are currently busy, so that "sparking" a new parallel evaluation will lead to there being more runnable threads than there are cores available to execute them.